dwringer/a3system/README.md

 # lambda
 This is a barebones implementation of a functional programming layer on top of SQF.
-In addition to fnc_lambda for creating anonymous functions, we have fnc_map, fnc_reduce, and fnc_filter for processing arrays.
+In addition to fnc_lambda for creating anonymous functions, we have fnc_map and fnc_mapwith, fnc_reduce, and fnc_filter for processing arrays.

 There are only a few things to keep in mind - the functions created with fnc_lambda will always take an array of parameters (never an atomic value).
 Code for fnc_lambda cannot close over variables, so anything you want accessed from within the lambda body must be added as an additional parameter to the anonymous function and then handed off to anything that will be using the function so it can be plugged-in at call time.
-See vectools\fnc_sorted for an example of how additional parameters are passed to the comparator function (which ordinarily expects only two).
+The typical pattern can be seen in mkcivs\fnc_closest and vectools\fnc_sorted, and an extra-parameters argument is available in fnc_mapwith, fnc_reduce, and fnc_filter.

 Files needed:
 ```html